 I have spent much of my adult life searching for the best ways to have optimal health and happiness.
 I, like so many others, initially found myself learning systems, paying practitioners, and following advice that just didn’t work.
 With a great amount of trial and error I found a few things that were increasingly more helpful.
 I kept on trying, always expecting the next thing I learned to really make a difference.
-It turns out I was preparing myself to become a Certified Pro EFT Practitioner and Trainer the whole time.
+It turns out I was preparing myself to become a Pro EFT Master Practitioner and Trainer the whole time.
 The following is a very brief summary of the experiences that were helpful in my moving forward to having a happy and healthy life.
 All the time developing the knowledge base to effectively assist others in doing the same.

 My first foray into the healing arts was to become an Acupressure Massage Therapist while working as a professional musician.
 My initial training was at the Acupressure Institute in Berkeley California with some follow up training at the McKinnon Institute in Oakland.
 My specialties were pain relief and emotional release.

 The next step I took had me becoming a Registered Nurse.
 I graduated from Contra Costa College in San Pablo California.
 In school I began specializing in psychiatry and was very fortunate that this school had two psychiatric professors who were passionate about their specialty.
 This resulted in my having received much better than average training.
 These teachers taught advanced psychological interventions along with drug therapy in a balanced approach to treatment.
 Working as a nurse I remained exclusively in the field of psychiatry for 19 years of active hospital work.